 Admittedly, it’s a lot.
 But as my friends always remark, I thrive under pressure.

 Today, I wanted to share something that is very heart-healthy, and tasty too.
 It’s a vegetarian dish that combines some very good-for-you ingredients with a very filling, hearty result.

 Now, don’t get me wrong.
 Brown rice?
 I barely touch the stuff.
 I hate how it’s always just a little chewy like it might be undercooked or something.
 But I am slowly coming around to accept the important, fibrous grain.
 It is healthy and I want to be healthy.
 Yes, so I will just accept that it’s good for the digestive tract.

 But if I am going to eat the stuff, it’s got to taste good.
 In fact, it’s got to be delicious.

 This recipe delivers.
 In fact, it is absolutely delicious.
-Since there aren’t any hot peppers or chile powder, it’s very kid friendly (but it still has a wealth of flavor).
+Since there aren’t any hot peppers or chili powder, it’s very kid-friendly (but it still has a wealth of flavor).
 Sprinkle it with a little cheddar for a bit of dairy and the kids eat it up literally and figuratively.

 - 2 tbsp olive oil